 where $\mathbf M_1 = \mathbf i \otimes \mathbf i$ and $\mathbf M_2 = \mathbf j \otimes \mathbf j$ are defined based on the two orthonormal vector bases and $\bm{\varepsilon}$ is introduced to eliminate the reflection symmetry.

-The representation of a 2nd-order symmetric tensor valued function $\mathbf{T(C)}$ is derived first, where the argument $ \mathbf C$ is also a 2nd-order symmetric tensor (e.g., the right Cauchy-Green tensor in continuum mechanics).
+The representation of a 2nd-order symmetric-tensor-valued function $\mathbf{T(C)}$ is derived first, where the argument $ \mathbf C$ is also a 2nd-order symmetric tensor (e.g., the right Cauchy-Green tensor in continuum mechanics).
 We first define an isotropic extension $\mathbf{\hat T}$ for $\mathbf T$ using the structural tensor set, as